Option Greeks Explained

 Before you feel overwhelmed, rest assured that you won’t have to learn an entirely new language.
 However, there are four specific Greek symbols that you will need to remember, as they are essential to every option contract.
 The Greeks are critical as they help traders recognize the risk associated with any options trade.
 A basic understanding of the Greeks will help a trader become more knowledgeable and make better trading decisions.

 An option is a contract that gives you the right to buy or sell a financial product at an agreed-upon price, known as the strike price, for a specific period of time.
-The option’s value is “derived” from the underlying asset or stock.
+The options contract value is “derived” from the underlying asset or stock.
 When you trade options contracts, you are buying or selling a contract that represents the potential of the underlying stock rather than the stock itself.
 Typical stock option contracts cover 100 shares of an underlying stock.
 Traders use the Greeks to measure the external variables that move an option contract’s price.

 This short introduction to options Greeks will allow us to accurately assess what might happen to the price of an option when the market moves: